univention/univention-corporate-server/doc/changelog/index.rst

   confirmation dialog (:uv:bug:`57475`).

 * Add a configurable SQL storage for UMC sessions.
-This now makes OIDC backchannel logout possible if the UMC is run in multiprocessing mode (:uv:bug:`57482`).
+This now makes OIDC back-channel logout possible if the UMC is run in multiprocessing mode (:uv:bug:`57482`).

 * Fix a bug where it was impossible to change passwords via the UMC due to the